hallmar/zxcvbn_pset_helper/README.md

 Basically what it does is that it finds all entries for "track_type" that have values bigger than 3, adds 2 to them and writes it to the file.
 It does this for the whole folder.

 You just put your psets from zxcvbn v.2.x.x into the "original" folder, run the python script and it should put the modified files into the "modified" folder.

+After that you move those modified files to your zxcvbn folder in data/zxcvbn.
 Then you're ready to rock with zxcvbn v3.0.0!!!